WilkAndy/pinn_advection/README.md

 B(u) = 0
 $$

 For instance, in the heat equation case, a uniform $u - 293 = 0$ might be the initial condition, and $\nabla_{n} u - 1 = 0$ might be prescribed on the boundaries (here $n$ is the normal to the boundary, and physically this means that the boundaries are providing a source of heat).
-It is assumed that there is a unique solution to this physical setup.
+It is assumed that there is a unique solution to this physical setup, and that it is well-posed.

 The PINN approach builds a standard neural network that outputs $u$, given space-time coordinates.
 What is unique in the PINN approach is that the loss function is